Managing the User Library in Live 9

 - Live Versions: 9

-The User Library is the place where you can save all your own presets, samples, Live Sets and much more: the place for your custom content.
+The User Library is where you can save all your own presets, defaults, samples, Live Sets and much more: the place for your custom content.

-Keeping this content separated from the Factory Content allows easy backup and management of user created content: the factory content on the other side can be download and re-installed anytime, with no need to backups, thus guaranteeing the retrieval of the exact same content structure.
+Keeping this content separated from the Factory Content allows for easy backup and management of user created content: the factory content on the other hand can be downloaded and re-installed anytime, with no need to backup.

-Please refer to this article in order to have an overview on the different Library locations in Live 9.
+Please refer to the article for an overview on the different locations for Live's Library.

 What is stored in the User Library?